bartekburnat7/main_project/TESTING.md

 -   Safari
 -   FireFox

-Minor bugs were found where on the features page the videos would not autoplay due to safety reasons on the mobile phone.
+Minor bugs were found where on the features page the videos would not auto-play due to safety reasons on the mobile phone.

+## Unit Testing

+## Validator Testing

+### HTML W3C Validator

+Each source code was processed by the validator by passing the url into the "validate by Url" to check for any markup errors.
+I run the validator and the results were as followed:

+#### Home Pages

+-   index.html
+    - no Errors
+-   features_page.html
+    - no Errors
+-   goals_page.html
+    - no Errors
+-   about_us_page.html
+    - no Errors

+#### Authentication Pages

+Account Pages
+-   login.html
+    - no Errors
+-   signup.html
+    - no Errors

+#### Dashboard Pages

+-   dashboard.html
+    - no Errors
+-   student_dashboard.html
+    - no Errors
+-   schedule.html
+    - no Errors
+-   update_lesson.html
+    - no Errors